Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 13.5, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 13.5 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 13.5 falls under the “Consumer Disputes” category.
 The shorthand description is “Misrepresentation.”
-This reason code is used when a cardholder is disputing a transaction based on a claim that the merchant provided vague, inaccurate, or insufficient descriptions of the products or services they were sold, and they feel misled.
+This code indicates the cardholder is claiming that the descriptions of the products or services they purchased were vague, inaccurate, or insufficient, and they feel misled.

 This chargeback reason code is similar to “Not as Described” chargebacks, but the emphasis here is less on the perceived quality of the goods or services provided, but on the fact that the merchant substantially misrepresented the things they were selling.

 Merchant categories that receive a high rate of “Misrepresentation” chargebacks include timeshare resellers, debt consolidators, credit repair companies, foreclosure relief services, and providers of investment products.

 Note that this reason code supersedes the merchant’s refund policy.

 When these chargebacks are legitimate, they generally involve merchants who are selling some sort of too-good-to-be-true product or service—investments with huge returns, debt relief that wipes out thousands of dollars in monthly payments and interest charges, miracle cures for chronic health problems, and so on.